 The claims in the messages are true.
 Security firm Trustwave recently discovered that around two million passwords for services such as Facebook, Twitter, Gmail, and Yahoo had been stolen via a large botnet.
-To guard against such attacks, users should change their passwords on a regular basis and ensure that they do not use the same password for more than one service.
+To guard against such attacks, users should change their passwords on a regular basis.
+Also ensure that they do not use the same password for more than one service.

 Various messages currently circulating via social media posts and the blogosphere warn that around two million passwords for various online services, including Facebook, Twitter, Gmail and Yahoo have been stolen in a recently discovered cyberattack.